Sunilaryal18/Avrioc/README.md

 If you encounter issues:

-1. Ensure all prerequisites are correctly installed and running.
+1. Ensure all prerequisites are correctly installed and running:
+   - Kafka
+   - MongoDB
+   - Zookeeper
 2. Check if Kafka and MongoDB are accessible on the configured hosts and ports.
 3. Verify that the `user_interactions` topic exists in Kafka.
 4. Check the console output of each script for error messages.
 5. For dashboard issues, check the browser's developer console for JavaScript errors.
+6. If using `run_avrioc.py`, make sure all required Python packages are installed.

 If problems persist, please open an issue on the GitHub repository with detailed information about the error and your environment.